Brand voice is a simple yet powerful tool to set your brand apart from the competition.

 What is Brand Voice?

-Every time your brand speaks or writes—be it through brand messaging, website copy, advertising scripts, or marketing collateral—its voice should be instantly recognizable.
-Your customers should be able to identify your brand voice as easily as recognizing a friend on the phone after just a few words.
+Ideally, customers should be able to identify a brand’s voice as easily as recognizing an old friend on the phone after just a few words.

 What’s the Difference Between Brand Voice and Tone?

 As we’ve already seen, your brand voice should be highly consistent, regardless of where audiences experience your brand.

 A social media post about a fun, last-minute sale will have a much different brand tone of voice than a website page describing company culture.
 Where the former might be a branding tone of voice that’s urgent and playful, the latter might be a tone of voice that’s more earnest and proud.

 So, branding tone of voice differs from message to message depending on the emotion you hope to elicit in the given circumstance.
 Conversely, brand voice, is consistent across channels and touchpoints, and unchanging over time, from the earliest days of your brand launch until the time comes to rebrand or redefine your brand voice entirely.

 Why Brand Voice Matters to Your Business

 As we’ve already seen, brand voice matters to your business for two important reasons.
 First, its key to competitive differentiation, helping to distinguish your brand—and your business—from a crowded field of competitors.